kiboschool/programming2-w7-store-order-processor/README.md

 pair_of_shoes fruche 19
 pair_of_shoes onalaja 20
 pair_of_shoes kente 20
-Contains full outfit for a brand
+This order contains a full outfit for a brand
 ```

-(If there are jackets from fruche, slacks from fruche, and pair\_of\_shoes from kente, this does not count as a full outfit because they were not from the same brand).
+If there are jackets from fruche, slacks from fruche, and pair\_of\_shoes from kente, this does not count as a full outfit because they were not from the same brand.

-You don't need to write any code for part 1, just do the following to understand what the program is doing:
+For Part 1, you don't need to write any code.
+Complete the following steps to understand what the program is doing:

 * Run `main.py` and see the results.
 * The sample orders are stored in json files named `example1.json`,  `example2.json`, and  `example3.json`.
-* Edit `main.py` so that it points to the other examples like `example2.json`, and run it to see the results.
+Edit `main.py` so that runs `example2.json`, and run `main.py` to see the results.
+Also try `example3.json`.
-* Read through `implementations/store_order_processor.py` and understand what it does.
+* Read through `implementations/store_order_processor.py` and trace through how it processes an order.
   * Find the part of code that raises an exception if the brand for an order is not one of the 3 supported brands.
   * Understand what the `search_in_list` method does.

 In summary, here are the features that exist in `implementations/store_order_processor.py`:

 * Ordering an item subtracts it from the inventory.
-* If there is a full outfit, show the "Contains full outfit" string.
+* If there is a full outfit, show the "This order contains a full outfit" string.
 * An order that uses more than the available inventory is not valid.
 * If input is not valid, raise an `StoreOrderProcessorException`.
 * The inventory is displayed after each order.